Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Hors d' uvre

 A major problem rising in phenomenological studies of semi-hard processes via the high-energy resummation is connected to the fact that NLA corrections both to the BFKL Green's function and impact factors have almost the same size and opposite sign of pure LLA terms.
-This generates instabilities in the BFKL series unstable which become strongly manifest when renormalization and factorization scale are varied from their \emph{natural} values, namely the ones dictated by kinematics.
+This generates instabilities in the BFKL series unstable which become strongly manifest when renormalization and factorization scales are varied from their \emph{natural} values, namely the ones dictated by kinematics.
 Although employing some scale-optimization method, such as the Brodsky--Lepage--Mackenzie (BLM) procedure~\cite{Brodsky:1996sg,Brodsky:1997sd,Brodsky:1998kn,Brodsky:2002ka} effectively helped to reduce these instabilities in reactions featuring the emissions of light jets and/or hadrons\tcite{Ducloue:2013bva,Caporale:2014gpa,Celiberto:2016hae,Celiberto:2017ptm}, it turned out that the given optimal values for scales were by far higher than the natural ones\tcite{Celiberto:2020wpk}.
 This led to a lowering of cross sections of one or more orders of magnitude, thus hampering any possibility of doing precision studies.

-A first clue of a reached stability of semi-hard observables at natural scales was observed quite recently in reactions featuring the detection of particles with a large transverse mass, as Higgs bosons~\cite{Celiberto:2020tmb} and heavy-quark jets~\cite{Bolognino:2021mrc}.
+A first clue of a reached stability of semi-hard observables at natural scales was observed quite recently in reactions featuring the detection of particles with a large transverse mass, as Higgs bosons~\cite{Celiberto:2020tmb,Celiberto:2022zdg} (see Refs.\tcite{Hentschinski:2020tbi,Celiberto:2022fgx} for novel NLO calculations) and heavy-quark jets~\cite{Bolognino:2021mrc}.
 Due to the lack of NLO calculations for the corresponding impact factors, these analyses were performed with a partial NLA accuracy.
 A strong evidence of stabilization effects in full NLA calculation emerged in a recent study on $\Lambda_c$-baryon production~\cite{Celiberto:2021dzy} In particular, it was pointed out that the peculiar pattern of VFNS FFs depicting the production of the charmed baryon acts as a fair stabilizer of the high-energy series.
 This result was subsequently confirmed also for bottomed hadrons~\cite{Celiberto:2021fdp}.